i-infra/uQR/README.md

   4. Removing QR code image generation.
   5. Rewriting recursive function calls into loops: MicroPython has a much shallower recursion limit than CPython.
   6. Consolidating all of the code into one file, for easier MicroPython deployment.
+  7. Reworking some aspects of regular expression utiliation and payload chunking for uRE support.

 ## Example